Milutin Milanković: Tower of Babel

-Project) reconstructed the patterns of global climate change over the last 18,000 years, again demonstrating the key role of astronomical factors.
-In 1989, the project SPECMAP (Spectral Mapping Project), showed that the climate changes are responses to changes in solar radiation of each of the three astronomical cycles.

-In 1999, it was shown that variations in the isotopic composition of oxygen in the sediments at the bottom of the ocean follow Milankovitch theory.
-There are other recent studies that indicate the validity of the original Milankovitch theory.
-Although orbital forcing of Earth's climate is well accepted, the details of how orbitally-induced changes in insolation affect climate are debated.

-On light
+On the speed of light

 Milanković authored two papers on relativity.
-He wrote his first paper "On the theory of Michelson's experiment" in 1912.
-He was doing research in this theory from 1924.
+He wrote his first paper "On the theory of Michelson's experiment" in 1924.
+He was doing research in this theory from 1912.
 His papers on this matter were on special relativity and both are on the Michelson experiment (now known as the Michelson–Morley experiment) which produced strong evidence against aether theory.
 In the light of the Michelson experiment he discussed on the validity of the second postulate of special theory of relativity, that the speed of light is the same in every reference frame.

 Revised Julian calendar

 Milanković proposed a revised Julian calendar in 1923.
 It made centennial years leap years if division by 900 left a remainder of 200 or 600, unlike the Gregorian rule which required that division by 400 left no remainder.
+(In both systems, the years 2000 and 2400 are leap years.)
 In May 1923 a congress of some Eastern Orthodox churches adopted the calendar; however, only the removal of 1–13 October 1923 and the revised leap year algorithm were adopted by a number of Eastern Orthodox churches.
 The dates of Easter and related holy days are still computed using the Julian calendar.
 At the time of Milanković's proposal, it was suspected the period of rotation of Earth might not be constant, but it was not until the development of quartz and atomic clocks beginning in the 1930s that this could be proven and quantified.
 The variation in the period of rotation of Earth is the chief cause of long-term inaccuracy in both the Gregorian and Revised Julian calendars.